-Each person will forgive at his or her own pace.
+Each person will forgive at their own pace.
 We suggest that you move through the steps below based on what works for you.

 How to Do It

-3. When you’re ready, make a decision to forgive.
+- When you’re ready, make a decision to forgive.
 Deciding to forgive involves coming to terms with what you will be doing as you forgive—extending an act of mercy toward the person who has hurt you.
-When we offer this mercy, we deliberately try to reduce resentment (persistent ill will) toward this person and, instead, offer him or her kindness, respect, generosity, or even love.
+When we offer this mercy, we deliberately try to reduce resentment (persistent ill will) toward this person and, instead, offer them kindness, respect, generosity, or even love.

-4. Start with cognitive exercises.
+- Start with cognitive exercises.
 Ask yourself these questions about the person who has hurt you: What was life like for this person while growing up?
-What wounds did he or she suffer from others that could have made him or her more likely to hurt you?
-What kinds of extra pressures or stresses were in this person’s life at the time he or she offended you?
-These questions are not meant to excuse or condone, but rather to better understand the other person’s areas of pain, those areas that make him or her vulnerable and human.
+What wounds did they suffer from others that could have made them more likely to hurt you?
+What kinds of extra pressures or stresses were in this person’s life at the time they offended you?
+These questions are not meant to excuse or condone, but rather to better understand the other person’s areas of pain, those areas that make them vulnerable and human.
 Understanding why people commit destructive acts can also help us find more effective ways of preventing further destructive acts from occurring in the future.

-5. Be aware of any little movement of your heart through which you begin to feel even slight compassion for the person who offended you.
+- Be aware of any little movement of your heart through which you begin to feel even slight compassion for the person who offended you.
 This person may have been confused, mistaken, and misguided.
-He or she may deeply regret his or her actions.
-As you think about this person, notice if you start to feel softer emotions toward him or her.
+They may deeply regret their actions.
+As you think about this person, notice if you start to feel softer emotions toward them.

-6. Try to consciously bear the pain that he or she caused you so that you do not end up throwing that pain back onto the one who offended you, or even toward unsuspecting others, such as loved ones who were not the ones who wounded you in the first place.
+- Try to consciously bear the pain that they caused you so that you do not end up throwing that pain back onto the one who offended you, or even toward unsuspecting others, such as loved ones who were not the ones who wounded you in the first place.
 When we are emotionally wounded, we tend to displace our pain onto others.
 Please be aware of this so that you are not perpetuating a legacy of anger and injuries.

 Once you complete the forgiveness process with one person on your list, select the next person in line and move up that list until you are forgiving the person who hurt you the most.